jhammarstedt/katacoda-scenarios/ghactionDemo/step7.md

 ** Fixed: Added the generate_output.json file automatically so user won't have to fix it ** -->

 Now we have an output.json file ready to be displayed.
 But there are still a couple of issues here.
 The output file will be overwritten every time and we don't have a way to display the history and compare the results.
-One could solve this in multiple ways by simply saving data from the output file in another file as mentioned earlier, but we will utilize GitHub pages to display some selected statistics in a table.
+One could solve this in multiple ways by simply saving data from the output file in another file as mentioned earlier, but we will utilize GitHub Pages to display some selected statistics in a table.

 ## Setting up GitHub Pages
 Go to settings on Github and press Pages.
-Under source select master and then press save Just like that, you have a page!
+Under source select master and then press save.

+Just like that, you have a page!
 <img src="https://github.com/jhammarstedt/katacoda-scenarios/blob/main/ghactionDemo/images/pages_intro1.PNG?raw=true" />